yungcypo/Obsidian/Linux/ZSH.md

 | Command                   |
 | ------------------------- |
 | `alias ls='ls -l --color` |

 ### Disable underline

 | Command                                                                                                                                                    |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ```(( ${+ZSH_HIGHLIGHT_STYLES} )) \|\| typeset -A ZSH_HIGHLIGHT_STYLES```<br>`ZSH_HIGHLIGHT_STYLES[path]=none`<br>`ZSH_HIGHLIGHT_STYLES[path_prefix]=none` |

 # Config file
-There is the whole configuration file in this folder, it's called `.zshrc.complete`
+There is the whole configuration file in this folder, it's called `.zshrc.p10k` or `.zshrc.ohmyposh`, depending on the prompt of your choice
-You can use it by renaming it to `.zshrc` and moving to Home Folder (`~`)
+Simply take this file and place it in your home directory, and rename it to `.zshrc`
-You can do so by typing command like `mv ./zshrc.complete ~/.zshrc`
+You can simply do it with command `mv .zshrc.ohmyposh ~/.zshrc` (if you are currently in the same folder as this file)
-Just make sure to back up any already existing file if needed, because it will be overwritten